The Boat Game

 If the goal has not been met, teams should combine their boats in order to reach it.
 This will help improve inter-team working skills.

-Skills, tools and techniques this game may help you with include Communication, Kanban, Teamwork and Work in Progress.
+Skills, tools and techniques the Boat Game may help you with include Communication, Kanban, PDCA, Teamwork and Work in Progress (WIP).

 If you would like to find out more about how we can help, you can contact us here.